-- · Lectures (like this one) - To get the most out of lectures, do some reading before coming to class - the lectures are self-contained but still cannot cover all the necessary background. - Workshops - To get the most out of the workshops, go over the lecture handout, do the assigned readings and exercises in UGE, and write down any questions that you may have. - Bring UGE, a dictionary, and the relevant material that you have downloaded from the course platform, but - Do not prepare the exercises in the compendium beforehand - you do them in class.
+- · Lectures (like this one) - To get the most out of lectures, do some reading before coming to class - the lecture are self-contained but still cannot cover all the necessary background. - Workshops - To get the most out of the workshops, go over the lecture handout, do the assigned readings and exercises in UGE, and write down any questions that you may have. - Bring UGE, a dictionary, and the two compendia that you buy from the reception, but - Do not prepare the exercises in the compendium beforehand you do them in class.